prathi912/rdc-imr/src/SOP.md

     -   You will receive an email and in-app notification when you are assigned to an IMR evaluation committee for a scheduled meeting.

 2.  **Access Evaluation Queue:**
-    -   Navigate to the **IMR Evaluation Queue**.
+    -   Navigate to the **Evaluation Queue**.
 This page lists all IMR projects that are scheduled for a meeting you are a part of and are awaiting your review.
     -   **Important:** You can only submit your evaluation on the day of the scheduled meeting.

 3.  **Evaluate a Project:**